jbsaouzanet/gpc-script-obfuscator/README.md

 git clone this repo
 ```

-#### 2️⃣ Run the script:
+#### 2️⃣  Run the script By drag & drop :
 ```
-python gpc-script-obfuscator.py
-or (if using Python 3 explicitly) python3 gpc-script-obfuscator.py
-or
-py gpc-script-obfuscator.py
+drag and drop your gpc file into gpc-script-obfuscator.bat
 ```

-#### 3️⃣ Enter the filename of your GPC script (e.g., RocketMod.gpc).
-the gpc script need to be in the same folder as the python script.

-#### 4️⃣ The script will generate a new obfuscated file with _obfuscated.gpc as a suffix.
+#### 3️⃣ The script will generate a new obfuscated file with _obfuscated.gpc as a suffix in the same folder as your GPC script.

 ### 📜 How It Works (Command Line)
 The script automatically: